-‘Teen Mom OG’ Star Maci Bookout’s Clothing Line TTM Lifestyle Has Been Dissolved
+‘Teen Mom OG’ Star Maci Bookout’s Clothing Line, TTM Lifestyle, Has Been Dissolved

 “The company failed to file the annual report that was due on April 1, 2019,” the clerk told the outlet.

-As for the future of TTM Lifestyle, the report revealed that if Bookout and McKinney are able to properly file their annual business report and reinstatement their paperwork, they will return to begin an active LLC again.
+As for the future of TTM Lifestyle, the report revealed that if Bookout and McKinney are able to properly file their annual business report and reinstate their paperwork, they will return to begin an active LLC again.
 In the annual report, Bookout and McKinney are required to discusses their company’s management structure, reveal the number of members and the number of addresses on file, and also to share other important information.

-While Bookout and McKinney’s company is currently inactive when it comes to being a LLC, that does not mean that their company can’t actively sell clothing on their website.
+While Bookout and McKinney’s company is currently inactive when it comes to being an LLC, that does not mean that their company can’t actively sell clothing on their website.

 According to Radar Online, Bookout and McKinney have had issues with their paperwork in the past.
 In fact, just two years ago their company was listed as inactive due to their failure to turn in their annual report.
 Months later, after the couple submitted an Application for Reinstatement, TTM Lifestyle became active again.